JensWalter/node-ems/README.md

 * transport encryption (no SSL at all)
 * subscriptions (neither Queue nor Topic)
 * QueueBrowser
-* setting header properties of a message
-* lots of mem leaks

 ### How does is work
 ```javascript